Laptops under $100? Do they really exist? The answer is YES!

 Recommended: Top 10 Best Budget Laptops Under $200

-But let’s say you want to buy your grandparents a laptop who will use it very occasionally, or you are buying your kid a laptop who is still learning how to use a computer.
+But let’s say you want to buy your grandparents a laptop who will use it for just basic tasks, or you are buying your kid their first laptop to learn how to use a computer.
 For such requirements, cheap laptops under $100 are perfect options.

 Best Refurbished & Used Laptops Under 100 Dollars – Top Picks

 After sifting a lot of refurbished laptop retailers’ websites and considering a total of 15 refurbished laptop models and picking the top 8 based on in-depth research, reviews on the internet, and our expert analysis, we think the Samsung Chromebook 3 is the best cheap laptop you can buy for under $100 right now.
 It offers relatively new-gen hardware in an ultraportable form-factor with a great keyboard, a decent amount of ports, and long battery life.
-It’s also a slightly more robust feeling laptop with most office and web-based tasks compared to other laptops on our list, so we think it’s the best cheap laptop right now for most people out there.
+It’s also a slightly more robust feeling laptop with most office and web-based tasks compared to other laptops on our list.
 If you want a Windows notebook, then EVOO 11″ laptop is the one you should get.
 It’s from the new manufacturer, but the features and specs that it offers for the price are remarkable.
 Moreover, it’s among the very few laptops under $100 that comes with the latest Windows 10 operating system.

 You can read more on what we like and dislike about our top picks, and check out our other recommendations below.
 Don’t forget to check the return policy and warranty information before you make the purchase.